Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Results and Discussion

 In addition to the fact that we do not find a single UDG in the reference field, UDGs and the galaxies from the reference field are very well separated in all three parameter relations.
 Hence, we can conclude that our UDG sample should not be affected by interloping background galaxies.

-By observing Abell 262 additionally to Abell 1656, we can check whether we can find more extreme UDGs because of its smaller distance modulus, larger apparent size, and less crowding.
-However, we do not find more diffuse UDGs in Abell 262 than in Abell 1656.
-Instead, we find more diffuse galaxies in Abell 1656.
-This might hint at the cluster environment playing a key role in forming the most diffuse UDGs (but also galaxies not fulfilling the UDG definition), e.g., by the higher gravitational potential or the higher richness and, hence, more interactions between the galaxies \citep[see e.g.,][]{Dressler1980,KormendyBender2012,Duc,Poggianti2019,Shin2020,Tremmel2020,Sales}.
-However, those galaxies are very rare and with relatively large uncertainties in their structural parameters and, hence, the absence of such galaxies in Abell 262 could just be due to low number statistics in this cluster.
+By observing A262 in addition to A1656, we can check whether we can find more extreme UDGs in terms of both fainter surface brightness and larger size because of its smaller distance modulus, larger apparent size, and less crowding.
+However, we do not find more diffuse UDGs in A262 than in A1656.
+Instead, we find more diffuse galaxies in A1656.
+This might hint at the cluster environment playing a key role in forming the most diffuse UDGs (but also galaxies not fulfilling the UDG definition), e.g., by the higher gravitational potential or the higher richness and, hence, more interactions between the galaxies \citep[see, e.g.,][]{Dressler1980,KormendyBender2012,Duc,Poggianti2019,Sales,Shin2020,Tremmel2020}.
+However, those galaxies are very rare and with relatively large uncertainties in their structural parameters and, hence, the absence of such galaxies in A262 could just be due to low number statistics in this cluster.

-We further note here that we detect one UDG in Abell 1656 with extreme structural parameters that we did not include in our final sample despite being quiescent, a red sequence member, and having a converged \verb+GALFIT+ fit due to its too high uncertainties of the best-fit parameters ($\mu_e=29.6\pm1.5\,g'\,\mathrm{mag\,arcsec^{-2}}$, $\mu_0=24.80\pm0.96\,g'\,\mathrm{mag\,arcsec^{-2}}$, $m_{\mathrm{tot}}=20.8\pm1.1\,g'\,\mathrm{mag}$, $n=2.3\pm1.2$, $R_e=7.0\pm7.8\,\mathrm{kpc}$, $u'-g'=1.37\pm0.14$, $g'-r'=0.57\pm0.12$, RA=194.8011234, DEC=27.92548284, \verb+SExtractor+ catalog number: 17748).
+We further note here that we detect one UDG in A1656 with extreme structural parameters that we did not include in our final sample despite being quiescent, a red sequence member, and having a converged \verb+GALFIT+ fit due to its too high uncertainties of the best-fit parameters ($\mu_e=29.6\pm1.5\,g'\,\mathrm{mag\,arcsec^{-2}}$, $\mu_0=24.80\pm0.96\,g'\,\mathrm{mag\,arcsec^{-2}}$, $m_{\mathrm{tot}}=20.8\pm1.1\,g'\,\mathrm{mag}$, $n=2.3\pm1.2$, $R_e=7.0\pm7.8\,\mathrm{kpc}$, $u'-g'=1.37\pm0.14$, $g'-r'=0.57\pm0.12$, R.A. = 194.8011234, decl. = 27.92548284, \verb+SExtractor+ catalog number: 17748).
 Furthermore, we rejected a few apparently very diffuse and large galaxies in the eyeballing due to unreliable fitting results.
 This indicates that there might exist even more diffuse galaxies than those contained in our final sample of which the structural parameters could be measured with even deeper data.